 Thirty kilometers are over.
 Twelve remaining.
 The lady with a beautiful voice says that she can see some strain on Eliud’s face and the two other guys who are commentating the race with her agree.
 My heart starts to sink.
 He has to finish this race in under two hours.
 I tell my car’s frayed black steering wheel.

-Joan texts me, saying that her heart is beating fast as if she is actually running.
+Joan texts me, saying that her heart is beating really fast, as if she is actually running.
 I can’t reply.
 I can’t afford to miss even one second of the race.
 My small bro Jay calls me.
 I disconnect.
 We are into the last thirty minutes.
 The lady with a golden voice says that Eliud is within ten seconds of the two hour mark.
 He is on course.
 My heart joins Joan in racing alongside the champ.
 The greatest of them all.

 Bernard Lagat and several other pacemakers join Eliud in the final five kilometers.
 Lagat, a longtime friend of Eliud is 44, older than me and still running long distances at fast speeds.
 This gives me hope.